Well-posedness analysis of the Cahn-Hilliard-Biot model: Introduction

 Additionally, we mention that the generalized gradient flow structure can be utilized to make robust solution strategies for the system of equations, as separately demonstrated for Cahn-Larch\'e equations~\cite{Storvik2023} and Biot equations~\cite{Both2019} - extensions to the model equations of interest are left for future research.

-Very recently, a similar study was presented independently in \cite{Fritz2023}.
-The focus of the paper lies as well in the well-posedness of the Cahn-Hilliard-Biot model.
-Nevertheless, the model formulations in our and the aforementioned work differ.
-While ~\cite{Fritz2023} employs a hybrid formulation for the flow subproblem, using a pressure formulation with a weak relation between the pressure and volumetric fluid content, we exploit a standard mixed formulation of the flow subproblem, consistent with conservation properties of the model.
-Additionally, our analysis uses slightly different techniques and is strongly based on the highlighted gradient flow structure of the problem, in particular to provide continuous dependence of the solution with respect to data, formulated in terms of stronger regularity.
+Very recently, two similar studies were presented independently in \cite{Fritz2023, Garcke2024}.
+The focus of the papers lies in the well-posedness of the Cahn-Hilliard-Biot model as well.
+Nevertheless, the model formulations in our and the aforementioned works differ.
+While~\cite{Fritz2023, Garcke2024} employ a hybrid formulation for the flow subproblem, using a pressure formulation with a weak relation between the pressure and volumetric fluid content, we exploit a standard mixed formulation of the flow subproblem, consistent with conservation properties of the model.
+Additionally, our analysis uses slightly different techniques and is strongly based on the highlighted gradient flow structure of the problem, in particular to provide continuous dependence of the solution with respect to data, formulated in terms of stronger regularity, similar to what is achieved in \cite{Garcke2024}.
+Moreover, due to the different formulation, and a regularized flow subproblem, the authors of \cite{Garcke2024} manage to provide well-posedness to the system with compressibility coefficient $M$ and Biot-Willis coefficient $\alpha$ depending on the phase-field.

 The remainder of the paper is structured as follows.
 In Section~\ref{sec:model}, the Cahn-Hilliard-Biot model is recalled, extended to include viscoporoelastic effects.
 Additionally, a weak formulation is defined.
 In Section~\ref{sec:existence}, the existence of weak solutions is established for the nonlinear model, yet under the assumption of added secondary consolidation.
 The continuous dependence is discussed in Section~\ref{sec:continuous-dependence} for a simpler model with constant material parameters ensuring a convex Helmholtz free energy.
 Section~\ref{sec:conclusion} concludes the paper with remarks on future research directions and remaining open problems.